ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

     * Here we are specifying a volume, so when we run our container, the folder where our AWS credentials are stored will be "synced" with a folder on our container.
 This will allow our Docker container to find the AWS credentials and successfully run our scripts.

+1. Increase CPU and Memory in Docker Desktop settings to whatever you think your PC can handle.

 1. Create our Airflow containers.
+This will take several minutes.

     ```bash
     docker-compose up